Wxy-24/2D_Cephalometry/README.md

 anterior nasal spine:5.39

+You can find code in the folder and Run *main.py* to see the perforance.
-You can find example of landmark *gnathion* localization using deep learning with unet/YOLOv1 architecture in .ipynb format in this repo.
+(You can also find examples in .ipynb format in another folder)